Navee82/Minecraft-mod-swapper/README.md

 ## HOW TO USE THE MOD SWAPPER ?

-/!\ I messed up, the latest commits might not work, the nexts should be fixed /!\
+/!\ I messed up, the latest commits might not work, the nexts should be fixed, stay on the version 1.0.5 /!\

 Your first need to have python 3.12, tkinker and PyYaml installed.